carinam17/carinam17.github.io/about.md

 ### Information Technology

-I completed the Rackspace Open Cloud Academy's cyber security course in December 2018 and earned two security certifications, [CompTIA Security +](https://certification.comptia.org/certifications/security) and the [Associate of (ICS)<sup>2</sup>](https://www.isc2.org/Certifications/Associate).
+I completed Rackspace Open Cloud Academy's cybersecurity course in December 2018 and earned two security certifications, [CompTIA Security +](https://certification.comptia.org/certifications/security) and the [Associate of (ICS)<sup>2</sup>](https://www.isc2.org/Certifications/Associate).
 Additionally, I'm comfortable with several programming languages and operating systems.

 I am not currently seeking a career in cybersecurity, but I continue to use my technical knowledge in the development of tools and methods to teach interdisciplinary STEM.
 Read more about that work **[here]**.